Generic selectors

 Rob: Kale fin?

-Jonathan: My brother is one of the founders of an environmental organization called Heal the Bay, and he’s head of the environmental institute in UCLA now.
+Jonathan: My brother is one of the founders of an environmental organization called Heal the Bay, and he’s head of the environmental institute at UCLA now.
 So anytime I eat a marine species that’s slightly endangered.
 I hear it.
 I accidentally ordered the shark fin dumpling in 1998 and he still talks about it.

 Student: Do you think that there’s a space in cuisine for a vegetarian voice?